Cedarville University & Dr. John Mortensen

 Steinway & Sons Grand Pianos built during the ‘golden era’ of piano manufacturing are some of the finest musical instruments ever crafted.
 This period of high quality and true innovation saw the perfection of what we consider to be the modern concert grand piano.
 The finest craftsmen working with the best materials combined to create pianos that continue to give life and vitality to music.
 Many artists and professional musicians continue to prefer these historic Steinways – even over newly built pianos.

 Steinway & Sons Model D Concert Grand Piano #270927 was completed in 1930.
 Planned and built at the New York Steinway Factory, this instrument ruled concert stages for decades.
 After experiencing a grand piano of this caliber, it is obvious why over 90% of professional concert artists choose to perform on Steinway Grand Pianos.
-Steinway Model D Grands are a familiar site at the top performance venues around the world.
+Steinway Model D Grands are a familiar sight at the top performance venues around the world.
 This vintage piano came to us in need of a full restoration.
-Chupp’s Piano Service completely rebuilt this fine concert level instrument to return it to its rightful status and a like new condition.
+Chupp’s Piano Service completely rebuilt this fine concert-level instrument to return it to its rightful status and a like-new condition.

 In early 2016, Dr. John Mortensen of Cedarville University got in contact with us.
 As a Professor of Music at the Ohio-based University, Dr. Mortensen oversees a fleet of over 60 pianos.
 He was searching for fine Steinway pianos for the school’s practice rooms and a new concert level Model D worthy of the campus’ high-level performance hall.
 John visited with us multiple times at our Rebuilding Facility and Showroom to evaluate the quality of our piano rebuilding work.
 Only the finest pianos would be suitable and only the finest craftsmanship accepted.
 We worked with him to ensure the University received pianos that fit the institution’s specific needs.